uwctri/SchedulingCalendar/readme.md

 Work in progress project.
 The Scheduling Calendar is a Redcap EM that tracks provider availability and allows scheduling against that availaiblity.
-It is a re-write of an internal-only EM that we hope to make available via the repo.
+It is a re-write of an internal-only EM that we hope to make available via the Vanderbilt Redcap repo.

 ### Missing Features